 Russ eyes up Tessa who apparently has a "right pair" on Page 26 - unfortunately her guardian - Ma Connell beats all the men off with a handbag, just as Russ is about to make a move.

 Not until Page 87 with the delectable Carol.

 Two pages in and Russ is on the Vodka Tonics.
 On page 28, Tessa asks Russ if Vodka makes him feel sexy...Russ's reply? - "Outrageously.."

 On Page 83, just before they make love, Russ tells Carol his entire life story.
 That's SOME foreplay Russ...

 Nothing in particular except that Kenya is obviously a very, very beautiful place.

-Historically we have always considered this our least favourite Tobin book - it seems that hardly any women fall at Russ's feet, but in reality he has Carol and then weird Annie towards the end - so it's about average for Russ.
-There are lots of long passages about wildlife and landscape, described in fanatical detail, which kind of take the emphasis of Herc for a while.
+Historically we have always considered this our least favourite Tobin book - it seems that hardly any women fall at Russ's feet, but in reality he has Carol and then weird Annie towards the end - so it's about average for him.
+There are lots of long passages about wildlife and landscape, described in fanatical detail, which actually makes for a pleasant interlude from hearing about the incessant antics of Herc for a while.
 On reflection - an average 5/10